Jdmason1/us-executions-since-1977/index.md

-# U.S. executions since 1977 by numbers
+# Year by year number of executions

 {% include css.html %}